 27 Reduction in expected DHW grid energy demand compared to the Part L concurrent notional building.
-Takes into account the efficiency of the domestic hot water generating system, on-site energy generation and direct use, and any other passive hot water energy recovery systems installed-, as shown in Calculation Reference 62 in SAP10.2.
+Takes into account the efficiency of the domestic hot water generating system, on-site energy generation and direct use, and any other passive hot water energy recovery systems installed, as shown in Calculation Reference 62 in SAP10.2.

-- 5.16 (MM5.2) By following the energy hierarchy, new development will need to achieve net zero carbon through the maximisation of on-site measures first.
+- solutions') as occupants' lifestyle choices are not pre-determined by energy efficiency measures associated with construction standards. - 5.16 (MM5.2) By following the energy hierarchy, new development will need to achieve net zero carbon through the maximisation of on-site measures first.
 However, in circumstances where a development has demonstrated that the hierarchy has been followed and there are no reasonable alternatives to meet the minimum carbon reductions, then payment to offset remaining emissions will also be required.
 Such payments should be expected to fund other carbon saving programmes within Greater Manchester to help meet the 5 Year Environment Plan targets (such as energy efficiency retrofit and renewable energy installations).
 The Mayor of Greater Manchester is has developeding an the Greater Manchester Environment Fund, which will provide a mechanism for carbon offset payments to be made.
 Districts may also develop alternative approaches within Local Plans.
 Districts may also set up their own carbon off-setting schemes and set their own carbon price.
 District carbon off-set funds will need to be ring-fenced and used effectively to support local carbon reduction projects and programmes (such as retrofitting existing properties with energy efficiency measures). - 5.17 When considering a whole life approach for any new building, embodied emissions from construction can account for up to half of the carbon impacts associated with its lifecycle.28 In addition, other emissions can be attributed to the end-of-life stages such as demolition, repair or refurbishment. - 5.18 (AM5.2) It is also important that post occupancy evaluation is considered as part of a monitoring programme to ensure buildings function as they are designed and mitigation measures can be identified to address any performance gap (where a buildings modelled energy and carbon performance does not equate to actual in-use operation).
 Various industry initiatives29 are also beginning to address this issue so that this can be minimised as part early on as part of the design and build process.
-Supplementary planning guidance can also help developers and planning officers to identify the level of information required to meet these requirements as well as wider policy implementation.